linode/docs/docs/applications/configuration-management/introductin-to-jinja/index.md

 ---
 ## Introduction to Templating Languages

-Jinja is a flexible templating language for Python that can be used to generate any text based format, like HTML, XML and YAML.
-Templating languages, like Jinja, allow you to insert data into a structured format.
+Jinja is a flexible templating language for Python that can be used to generate any text based format such as HTML, XML, and YAML.
+Templating languages like Jinja allow you to insert data into a structured format.
 You can also embed logic or control-flow statements into templates for greater reusability and modularity.
 Jinja's template engine is responsible for processing the code within the templates and generating the output to the final text based document.

 Templating languages are well known within the context of creating web pages in a *Model View Controller* architecture.
 In this scenario the template engine processes source data, like the data found in a database, and a web template that includes a mixture of HTML and the templating language.
 These two pieces are then used to generate the final web page for users to consume.
 Templating languages, however, are not limited to web pages.
 Salt, a popular Python based configuration management software, supports Jinja to allow for abstraction and reuse within Salt state files and regular files.